Welcome to the MSOL Program!

 Students in the MSOL Program are not required to complete a Statement of Legal Residence.

-MSOL exams must be proctored in person.
+MSOL exams must be proctored *in person.
 You may test on-campus at UCLA or face-to-face with a proctor of your choosing.
-We not permit virtual proctoring sites such as Examity and ProctorU.
+We do not permit virtual proctoring sites such as Examity and ProctorU.
 For more details, please visit our exam information page.

 For additional resources and information, please see the MSOL New Student Handbook.